social-media-ethics-automation/book/book_contents/ch05_history/05_antisocial_media.md

 While the Something Awful forums had edgy content, one 15-year-old member of the Something Awful forum called "Anime Death Tentacle Rape Whorehouse" was frustrated by content restrictions on Something Awful, and created his own new site with less restrictions: 4Chan.

 ## 4Chan
-[4Chan](https://en.wikipedia.org/wiki/4chan) was created in 2003 by copying the code from a Japanese image sharing bulletin board called [Futaba or 2chan](https://en.wikipedia.org/wiki/Futaba_Channel).
+[4Chan](https://en.wikipedia.org/wiki/4chan) was created in 2003 by copying the code from a Japanese image-sharing bulletin board called [Futaba or 2chan](https://en.wikipedia.org/wiki/Futaba_Channel).

-4Chan has various image sharing bulletin boards, where users post anonymously.
+4Chan has various image-sharing bulletin boards, where users post anonymously.
 Perhaps the most infamous board is the "/b/" board for "random" topics.
 This board emphasizes "free speech" and "no rules" (with exceptions for child pornography and some other illegal content).
-In these message boards users attempt to troll each other and post the most shocking content they can come up with.
+In these message boards, users attempt to troll each other and post the most shocking content they can come up with.
 They also have a history of collectively choosing a target website or community and doing a "raid" where they all try to join and troll and offend the people in that community.

 Many memes, groups, and forms of internet slang come from 4Chan, such as:
 - [lolcats](https://knowyourmeme.com/memes/lolcats)